 You can listen to an excerpt from the performance here:

 The piece was inspired by our discussions on the effects of offshore wind farms on marine wildlife.
-Here, it tells the story of what happens after the wind farm is built, as the area slowly comes back to life, building up an artificial reef and attracting larger predators.
+Here, it tells the story of what may happen after the wind farm is built, as the area slowly comes back to life, building up an artificial reef and attracting larger predators.
 The name comes from a newspaper article describing their appearance as "spindly white flowers, planted in neat rows"- an appropriate analogy for how the turbines can become part of the environment itself.

 Some Outreach Highlights: